South African businessman Motsepe to stand for CAF president - WHIZ News

-CAPE TOWN, South Africa (AP) — Billionaire South African businessman Patrice Motsepe entered the race to be president of the African soccer confederation on Monday.
+CAPE TOWN, South Africa (AP) — Billionaire South African businessman Patrice Motsepe entered the race to be president of the African soccer confederation on Monday, bringing a new dynamic to a contest normally dominated by traditional administrators.

-Motsepe, who owns South African club Mamelodi Sundowns, announced he was standing and was backed by South African soccer association president Danny Jordaan, who is a vice president of the Confederation of African Football and an executive committee member.
+Motsepe, a mining magnate who owns South African club Mamelodi Sundowns, announced he would stand in the election next year and was backed by South African soccer association president Danny Jordaan, who is a vice president of the Confederation of African Football and an executive committee member.

 Nigerian federation president Amaju Pinnick, who initially considered standing himself, also supported Motsepe’s bid, as did Sierra Leone federation president Isha Johansen.
-Pinnick and Johansen are also on CAF’s executive committee.
+Pinnick and Johansen are also on CAF’s executive committee and are significant figures in African soccer.

 “It’s not just endorsing him,” Pinnick said.
 “We will work night and day in ensuring he gets elected.
 And I can assure you 100% that Patrice Motsepe will be the next president of CAF.”